PR-000608

-PR-608 is a potent dopamine reuptake inhibitor related to vanoxerine.
-However, the GBR class of agents was known to be derived from diphenhydramine (or more specifically flunamine) as exemplified by S-350 and bears the distinctive benzhydryl-ethyl-ether functional group.
-PR-608 on the other hand belongs to the structurally distinct diphenylbutylpiperazine class of agents (related to the diphenylbutylpiperidine class).
+PR-608 is a potent dopamine reuptake inhibitor belonging to the diphenylbutylpiperazine class of agents (related to the diphenylbutylpiperidine class).
 Other members of this class include amperozide, lidoflazine, difluanazine, FG5865 and FG-5893.

+Some sources claim PR-608 is related to vanoxerine.
+However, it is important to make the distinction that the GBR class of agents are known to be derived from diphenhydramine (or more specifically flunamine) as exemplified by S-350.
+The agents of this class all bear a benzhydryl-ethyl-ether functional group.

 PR-608 was invented and developed in Japan and was patented in the 1990's to Pola Orbis Holdings Inc.

 Structure–activity relationship (SAR)

 The most potent compound in the study was claimed to be 16.
 This had a DAT IC50 of 1.75 nM.
 The chemical name of this compound is 1-[3-[N,N-Bis(4-fluorophenyl)amino]propyl]-4-[2-hydroxy-3-(phenylamino)propyl]piperazine, PC9808585.
 This makes the compound virtually identical to PR-608 but has the benzhydryl carbon replaced by a tertiary nitrogen.
 What this means though is that it provides a site for metabolic deactivation resulting in a shorter half-life, although this remains conjectural.